Originally a Saxon town, Ethelfleda, daughter of King

-Originally a Saxon town, Ethelfleda, daughter of King Alfred, selected Warwick as a suitable place to build a defensive mound by the river Avon to keep out the Danes.
+Alfred, selected Warwick as a suitable place to build a defensive mound by the

-Later the Normans also looked at Warwick as a good spot for a castle and William the Conqueror ordered a new and enlarged castle to be built on the site of this Saxon fortification.
+Later the Normans also looked at Warwick as a good spot for a castle and in 1068 William the Conqueror ordered a new and enlarged castle to be built on the site of this Saxon fortification.
 Henry de Newburgh was made its constable and became the Earl of Warwick.

 During the Barons’ War the Earl was forcibly removed to Kenilworth by John Gifford and held to ransom.
 In 1265 he died and the title passed through his daughter to the Beauchamp family who, over the next 180 years, were responsible for building most of the castle as it stands today.